pupersosition/cursik/README.md

 ./cursik
 ```

+## Compatibility

+This script and the executable are designed to be executed on Unix-based systems
+(MacOS, Linux).
+Windows is not supported at the moment.

 ## Contributions

 Contributions, issues, and feature requests are welcome.
 For those looking to contribute, please check the issues page.